Flowey0622/CUMA-with-coded-modulation/README.md

 - README.md
 ```
 - `Original CUMA System/`: The base version of CUMA system under different modulations and compare their BER with different parameters.
 - `CUMA with Turbo codes/`: The CUMA system with Turbo codes contains a performance comparison under different modulation schemes and parameters.
-The post-run data has been saved to a /data for further analysis.
+The post-run data has been saved to a `data/` subfolder for further analysis.
 - `CUMA with LDPC codes/`: The CUMA system with LDPC codes contains a performance comparison under different modulation schemes and parameters.
-The post-run data has been saved to a /data for further analysis.
+The post-run data has been saved to a `data/` subfolder for further analysis.
 - `README.md`:The README file for the project.

 ## Program run instruction